VBTX/todo-mvc/NOTES.md

-1. Integrate basic theme to asset pipeline
+1. Integrate basic theme to asset pipeline -- static theme
-2. People should be able to create lists and then they should be able to add, navigate, see.
+2. Allow people to CRUD lists.
+People should be able to create lists and then they should be able to add, navigate, see items.
+Need lists and items models (has_many, belongs_to)